vlajos/misspell-fixer/README.md

 `^directory`

 The entries are listed/matched with the paths based on the current invocation.
-Reaching the same target with different path from the same working directory will will not apply the whitelisted entries geneated from the other invocation.
+Reaching the same target with different path from the same working directory will not apply the whitelisted entries generated from the other invocation.
 In directory `x` the whitelist entries generated with target `.` will not be applied for target `../x`, although they are the same.
 This can be worked around with manually editing the whitelist to your needs.
 (Patches are welcome for a more general solution...)